-If you like to read flash fiction of the 100-word sort, here’s a link to today’s participants of the Friday Fictioneers.
-Feel free to join in if you like, but first go read the introduction to how it works over at Rochelle’s blog.
+If you like to read flash fiction of the 100-word sort, you’ll find a lot of it at Rochelle’s blog.
+Feel free to join in if you like, but first go read the introduction to how it works.

 Not Abandoning the Non-Fiction

 I’m not done with the nonfiction, though.
 Up next on the agenda is an article on Lobelia inflata for the North American Native Plant Society, which will also include one of my drawings.
 That will be published in summer, and another article on Green Dragon and Jack-in-the-Pulpit are on the docket for 2018.

 Also on the to-do list is to revamp the DIY Ginseng Habitat and Site Assessment Guide.
 That’s my best selling title, and it’s in need of some cleanup.